Juniper-SE/vmm-v3-script/Doc/README.md

          bridge: images/bridge.qcow2
          vjunos_router: images/vJunos-router-25.2R1.9.qcow2
          vjunos_evolved: images/vJunosEvolved-25.2R1.8-EVO.qcow2
+         <os_name>: <disk_images>

-        gw: images/gw.qcow2, gw: refer to the os field for each nodes, and images/gw.qcow2 the disk image file on the home directory for the vmm server
+        gw: images/gw.qcow2, "gw:" or <os_name> refer to the field "os" on each nodes, and "images/gw.qcow2" or <disk_images> is the disk image file on the home directory for the vmm server

 7. This part of the configuration define connectivity between nodes/vJunosVM in the topology